theZivkovic/ProjectiveTextureMapping/README.md

 # Projective texture mapping

-This is a small ThreeJS project that contains the code for my article about projective texture mapping that you can find here: [thezivkovic.com/articles/projective-texture-mapping](http://www.thezivkovic.com/articles/projective-texture-mapping).
+This is a small project that presents the implementation of the projective texture mapping in ThreeJS.

 ### What you can do with it?